PhD Counselor Education and Supervision, William & Mary, 2018

 Grunhaus, C. M., & Peck, J. (2021).
 Online Marriage, Couple, and Family Counseling.
 In S. M. Todd, T. M. Mikolon, & D. M. Perez (Eds.), Synchronous online counseling and supervision in the 21st century (pp. 185-202).
 Cognella.

 Wagner, N. J., Grunhaus, C. M., Tuazon, V. E. (2020).
-It Happened...Now What?: Effective and Ineffective Responses to Client Suicide.
+Agency responses to counselor survivors of client suicide.
 This is a quantitative research project examining agency and supervisor responses to counselors who have experienced a client suicide.

 Gosling, D., Grunhaus, C. M., & Gutierrez, D. (2019).
 A theoretical model of moral distress and moral injury.
 This is a conceptual, theoretical paper that proposes a model of the relationships between the constructs of moral injury and moral distress.